 2022

-Targe t Long-Term
+Target Long-T

-Executive Officer Incen tive Value (1)
+Executive Officer Incentive Valu ıe (1)

-Paul M. Rady \$ 9,500,000
+Paul M. Rady \$ 9,500 0,000

-Michael N. Kennedy \$ 3,250,000
+Michael N. Kennedy \$ 3,250 0,000

-W. Patrick Ash \$ 2,600,000
+W. Patrick Ash \$ 2,600 0,000

-Yvette K. Schultz \$ 2,500,000
+Yvette K. Schultz \$ 2,500 0,000

-Brendan E. Krueger \$ 2,000,000
+Brendan E. Krueger \$ 2.000 0.000

 (1) The amounts set forth in this column differ from the amounts set forth under the "Summary Compensation Table" and the "Grants of Plan-Based Awards for Fiscal Year 2022" below, as these amounts were set by the Compensation Committee and then divided by the closing price on the applicable date of grant to determine the number of restricted stock units and target performance share units to be granted.
-The amounts set forth under "Summary Compensation Table" and the "Grants of Plan-Based Awards for Fiscal Year 2022" below, as these amounts set forth under "Summary Compensation Table" and the "Grants of Plan-Based Awards for Fiscal Year 2022" below reflect the grant date fair value of the number of restricted stock units and target performance share units granted, as computed in accordance with FASB ASC Topic 718, resulting in a slightly lower value attributable to the grants under those tables.
+The amounts set forth under "Summary Compensation Table" and the "Grants of Plan-Based Awards for Fiscal Year 2022" below reflect the grant date fair value of the number of restricted stock units and target performance share units granted, as computed in accordance with FASB ASC Topic 718, resulting in a slightly lower value attributable to the grants under those tables.